Minimum Admissions Criteria for Nurse Anesthesia

 Work Experience Requirement

 - At least one year of clinical experience in a critical care setting is required.
 Clinical experience involving invasive hemodynamic monitoring, vasoactive drip initiation and titration, and management of ventilated patients is preferred.
-These clinical areas include: CVICU, SICU, CCU, MICU, NICU (Level III only), PICU as well as trauma and burn intensive care units.
-Emergency room, PACU and cath. lab experience does not meet the critical care requirement for admission.
+These clinical areas include: CVICU, SICU, CCU, MICU, NICU (Level IV only), PICU as well as trauma and burn intensive care units.
+Emergency room, PACU, and cardiac cath. lab experience does not meet the critical care requirement for admission.

-- You may apply before obtaining the one year of critical care experience.
-However, this requirement must be met before enrolling in the program.
+- You may apply before obtaining the full one year of critical care experience.
+However, this requirement must be met and verified before enrolling in the program.

 - A semester of organic or biochemistry is required for admission.
 The chemistry requirement must have been met within the last 5 years (from the time of application) and must be at an academic level above an introductory organic or biochemistry class.
 To have the most competitive application it is strongly recommended to have this requirement complete prior to application.
 However, you may apply without having this criteria satisfied.
 If you are accepted to the program missing this requirement your admission is contingent upon successful completion of this course prior to the start of the semester.